Featured Posts

 As a seller, you need to convince more than five people, all with different agendas and priorities, that your solution is the one to buy.
 You also need to keep in mind that each of those 5.4 people can have veto power over organizational purchases.

-Consensus is not built easily; it typically requires someone to bring the factions together, a facilitator, if you will.
+Consensus is not built easily.
+It typically requires someone to bring the factions together: a facilitator, if you will.
 That facilitator must be you, the sales executive.

 Larger buying groups have increased the cycle time for sales.
 You are the one who cares the most about the timing of the completed sale.
 And you are the one who must learn to function as a B2B vendor in today’s climate of extreme caution in purchasing.